A Region-based Randers Geodesic Approach for Image Segmentation: Experimental Results

-Table~\ref{table_NatureImages} summarizes the mean, maximum, minimum and the standard deviation values of the Jaccard scores over the $30$ runs per image.
+Table~\ref{table_NatureImages} summarizes the mean and the standard deviation values of the Jaccard scores over the $30$ runs per image.
 The evaluation results in rows $1$ to $11$ of Table~\ref{table_NatureImages} are tested in the images used in Figs.~\ref{fig:DemoComb},~\ref{fig:AsyTube},~\ref{fig:tubeParas},~\ref{fig_EffectsTensorField} and~\ref{fig_NatureImagesComparison}, respectively.
 These images are sampled from the Grabcut dataset~\citep{rother2004grabcut} and the BSD500 dataset~\citep{arbelaez2011contour}.
-We can see that the proposed region-based Randers geodesic model, initialized either by the polygon construction method or by the simple closed contour method, have obtained non-trivial improvement to the CombPaths model and the RSF minimal path model on most of the test images.
-The quantitative evaluation results show that the integration of both region-based homogeneity features and edge-based features indeed encourages more satisfactory segmentations, especially when the magnitude of the image gradients are not salient enough along the target boundaries.
-The RegionGeo-SC model slightly outperforms, due to the initial contours from the simple contour construction method are more relevant then those from the polygon construction method.
-One can point that all the models have achieved very high Jaccard scores in the FLOWER and STONE2 images, as shown in the second and fourth rows of Table~\ref{table_NatureImages}, since the target boundaries in these images are well defined by the edge appearance features.
-Hence the geodesic paths can properly extract the target features.
-We further observe that the RSF model obtain low Jaccard scores in the OCELOT, FLOWER2 and BANANA1 images, whose image appearance features are not even along the target boundaries.
-In addition, the absence of the simplicity constraint for the segmentation contours from the RSF model may greatly increase the risk of the self-tangency problem.
+We can see that the proposed RegionGeo-Polygon and RegionGeo-SC models, have obtained non-trivial improvement to the CombPaths, Riverbed and RSF segmentation models on most of the test images.
+The quantitative evaluation results exhibit that the integration of the region-based appearance models and the edge-based features indeed encourages more satisfactory segmentations, especially when the magnitude values of the image gradients are not salient enough along the target boundaries.
+The RegionGeo-SC model slightly outperforms, due to the initial contours from the simple closed contour construction method being more relevant than those from the polygon construction method.
+One can point that all the compared models have achieved very high Jaccard scores in the FLOWER and STONE2 images, as shown in the second and fourth rows of Table~\ref{table_NatureImages}, since the target boundaries in these images are well defined by the edge saliency features.
+Hence the computed optimal paths can appropriately extract the target boundaries.
+We further observe that the Riverbed model and the RSF segmentation model obtain low Jaccard scores in the OCELOT and FLOWER2 images, whose edge saliency features are not even along the target boundaries.
+In addition, the absence of the simplicity constraint for the segmentation contours from the RSF segmentation model may greatly increase the risk of the self-tangency problem.

 Figs.~\ref{fig_boxPlot_Synthetic} and~\ref{fig_boxPlot_Clutter} visualize the statistics of the Jaccard scores of different models, evaluated on the images shown in Figs.~\ref{fig:unreliableEdges} and~\ref{fig_ClutterDemos}, respectively.
 We again randomly sample $30$ groups of landmark points per test image, and then collect all the Jaccard scores of all the compared models.
 Among these tested models, the proposed RegionGeo-Polygon and RegionGeo-SC models indeed obtain the best performance in both accuracy and robustness.